GreedyWang/bulldog2011.github.com/source/_posts/2013-03-28-pico-tutorial-2-a-currency-converter-sample.markdown

 >* By default, the proxy code will be generated in the sub-folder corresponding to the target namespace of the wsdl.
 * There is a geneated folder called `client`, the SOAP and XML proxy interface will be generated in this folder.
-* There is a generted folder called `common`, a common header file will be generated in this folder, the common header includes headers of all types generated from wsdl/schema, use this header file can free you from writing many import statements in your project when you build request/response needed by service call.
+* There is a generted folder called `common`, a common header file will be generated in this folder, the common header includes headers of all types generated from wsdl/schema, use this header file can free you from writing many import statements in your project when you build request or handle response needed by service call.

 ##Step 2 - Create New iOS Project, Add Pico Library and Generated Proxy into Your Project

 Create a new simple iOS single view application named "CurrencyConverter", don't choose ARC, download Pico source and drag the whole `PicoSource` folder into the project, choose "Copy items to destination group's folder" and "add to targets" when prompted.
 Then do following settings to the project:

 >1.
-In Target Build Setting, add the -ObjC flag to your "Other Linker flags".
+In Target Build Setting, add the `-ObjC` flag to your "Other Linker flags".
-2. In Target Build Setting, add /usr/include/libxml2 to your "Header Search Paths"
+2. In Target Build Setting, add `/usr/include/libxml2` to your "Header Search Paths"
-3. In Target Build Phases, link binary with library libxml2.dylib
+3. In Target Build Phases, link binary with library `libxml2.dylib`

 Build the the project to ensure that it can build successfully.